SynapseProject/synapse.docs/docs/plans.md

 |Name|The friendly name of the Plan, used when reporting status.
 |UniqueName|A globally unique name for the Plan to support database fetches.
 |Description|A friendly Plan description.
+|DefaultHandlerType|If declared, can be used to omit the Type setting under Handler, thus using the Plan DefaultHandlerType.
 |IsActive|The boolean enabled/disabled state of the Plan.
 |Actions|The list of child Actions.
 |RunAs|The overriding, Plan-level SecurityContext.